GalenWright/wright-lab-website/content/home/welcome.md

 <br>

-Welcome to the **Wright Lab**!
+Hello there, welcome to the <span style="color:#F2A900">**Wright Lab**</span>!
 We are a human genetics research group at the University of Manitoba that uses genomics to understand the brain in health and disease.

 <span style="color:lightblue">*We would like to understand why individuals affected by the same neurological disorder can experience differences in disease severity and onset.*</span>